grafana/grafana-operator/documentation/design_proposal/002_grafana_v1beta1.md

 #### Default routes/ingress

-Today it's not possible to define none https route for openshift users.
-By seperating routes and ingress in to seperate configs in the crd we should be able to seperate the defaults configs for each object easier.
+Today it's not possible to define none https route for Openshift users.
+By separating routes and ingress in to seperate configs in the crd we should be able to separate the defaults configs for each object easier.
 It would also become easier to provide the entire object to the users so they can set any config they want.

-In openshift a good default is TLS enabled by default since it's built in to openshift.
+In Openshift a good default is TLS enabled by default since it's built in to Openshift.
 While in ingress it's not as easy since we don't know how certificate generation is managed.

 So what needs to change?

-The default setting for routes should be [edge](https://docs.openshift.com/container-platform/4.9/networking/routes/secured-routes.html) `TLS enabled=true` but enable the possability to run in http mode only.
+The default setting for routes should be [edge](https://docs.openshift.com/container-platform/4.9/networking/routes/secured-routes.html) `TLS enabled=true` but enable the possibility to run in http mode only.

 The default ingress should keep on being TLS enabled=false

 #### Default resource requests

-To miniamize the risk of our operator and the grafana deployment to be evicted during high load in your clusters we should provide basic resource reuqests for both the operator and the grafana deployment/init container.
+To minimize the risk of our operator and the grafana deployment to be evicted during high load in your clusters we should provide basic resource requests for both the operator and the grafana deployment/init container.

 These settings will be rather low.